mesoshq/vagrant-cluster-coreos/README.md

 `vagrant up` triggers Vagrant to download the latest CoreOS stable box (if necessary) and (re)launch the instances

 `vagrant ssh <hostname>` connects you to the virtual machine.
-The hostnames are core-01 to core-05.
+The hostnames are core-01 to core-05, the IPs are from 172.17.9.101 to 172.17.9.105.

 4) Get started [using CoreOS][using-coreos]